TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 Click and drag the left/right edges of the widgets to resize the windows.
 Click on the tab name and drag to reorganize the layout.
 Click the top right to minimize/maximize the window.
 Click x to close the widget.
 Add a widget to your layout using 'Utilities' -> 'Widgets'.

+---
+## Other tabs

+* Tutorial: Redirects to the Getting Started Thumby Code Editor tutorial.
+* Thumby API: Redirects to the MicroPython API documentation with examples.
+* Add Game To Arcade: Redirects to the relevant tutorial.
+* Other Links:
+    * Thumby Website: Redirects to the Thumby Documentation Website (this website).
+    * Report a Bug: Redirected to GitHub issues for reporting any bugs with the Editor.
+    * Changelog: The documentation on changes that have been made and features that have been added to the Code Editor.
+    * Forums: Redirects to the TinyCircuits forum that includes a
+    * Store: Redirects to the TinyCircuits store where Thumby will be purchasable.
+    * Contact Us: Redirects to our contact form for customer support.
+* Version XX.XX.XXXX_X: The last day the Code Editor was updated.